Suicides and suicide attempts

 vignette-BEH

-Suicidal thoughts, suicide attempts, and experiences of violence among the deaf and hard-of-hearing population in France.
-Results of the Health Barometer for the Deaf and Hard-of-Hearing, 2011–2012
+Suicidal Thoughts, Suicide Attempts, and Experiences of Violence Among Deaf and Hard-of-Hearing Populations in France.
+Results from the Health Barometer for the Deaf and Hard-of-Hearing, 2011–2012

-Nearly 4% of the working population report having suicidal thoughts in the past year, with significant variations by industry
+Nearly 4% of the employed workforce report having suicidal thoughts during the year, with significant differences by industry

 No significant difference was observed by gender.
 However:

-• among women, a rising social gradient appeared to exist between managers (3.9%) and female manual workers (5.1%);
+• among women, an increasing social gradient appeared to exist between managers (3.9%) and female manual workers (5.1%);

-• among men, farm operators (3.5%) and artisans, merchants, and business owners (3.6%) were more frequently affected.
+• among men, farm operators (3.5%) and artisans, merchants, and business owners (3.6%) were affected more frequently.

 Prevalence of suicidal thoughts by industry